GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

 ## Tidal residual

-Here we generally follow the steps implemented above for Hsig and duration.
+Here we generally follow the steps implemented above for `hsig` and `duration`, for modelling the tidal residual `tideResid`.
 An important change is that we fit an extreme value mixture model with a normal lower tail (instead of a Gamma lower tail).
-This is done because unlike storm Hsig and duration, there is no natural lower limit on the tidal residual [e.g. it can even be negative on occasion].
+This is done because unlike storm `hsig` and `duration`, there is no natural lower limit on the `tideResid` [e.g.  it can even be negative on occasion].

 ```r